MercedesPagoda/printArray/README.md

 # printArray
-Produce the neat formatted output for an integer and double arrays in Fortran
+Produce the neat formatted output for an integer and double array in Fortran